-2.3 Process Area
+2.3 Area Code

-The process area code identifies the physical area or building in which the equipment is located.
-A single letter character from A to Z represents a process area.
-Some specific recommendations regarding implementation and designation of process areas are:
+The Area Code (also historically identified as Process Area Codes) identifies the physical area or building in which the equipment is located.
+A single letter character from A to Z represents a physical area.
+Some specific recommendations regarding implementation and designation of area codes are:

-- For new construction, ensure that process areas are allocated for a large enough area, such that the 26 available process area codes are not exhausted. - The process area represents the physical location of the equipment, not the equipment function.
-For example, a hot water pump located in the P area is designated as having a P process area, not a B (Boilers) process area.
-This is much more straightforward for both assignment and maintenance personnel. - Note however, that in some cases there are multiple pieces of equipment, all associated with the same primary piece of equipment, but in different physical process areas.
-In this case, the equipment process area should be selected based upon the major or primary equipment.
-For example, the motor starter for pump P-M101 would be identified as MS-M101, even if the motor starter is in the S process area.
+- For new construction, ensure that areas codes are allocated for a large enough area, such that the 26 available area codes are not exhausted. - The Area Code represents the physical location of the equipment, not the equipment function.
+For example, a hot water pump located in the P area is designated as having a P area code, not a B (Boilers) area code.
+This is much more straightforward for both assignment and maintenance personnel. - Note however, that in some cases there are multiple pieces of equipment, all associated with the same primary piece of equipment, but in different locations with different area codes.
+In this case, the equipment Area Code should be selected based upon the major or primary equipment.
+For example, the motor starter for pump P-M101 would be identified as MS-M101, even if the motor starter is in the S area.
 The motor starter is directly associated with the pump and it would be confusing and unsafe to have different identifiers.
 An example is provided in Section 6.6.1. - For similar facilities, it is beneficial, but not mandatory, that similar process codes are utilized.
-For example, ideally the letter P should represent the Primary Clarifier process area at all wastewater treatment plants, but would represent something different for water facilities.
+For example, ideally the letter P should represent the Primary Clarifier area at all wastewater treatment plants, but would represent something different for water facilities.

-The process areas for existing facilities are listed in Appendix B.
+The Area Codes for existing facilities are listed in Appendix B.